martinstm/medium-dotnet-sdk/README.md

 }
 ```

-## How to user it?
+## How to use it?

-In your class you have 2 options to use the Medium client functionalities.
+In your class, you have 2 options to use the Medium client functionalities.

 - Option 1 (using the main IMediumClient interface)